wildigloo/Raaq/Library/Renal/Hyponatremia/Hyponatremia.md

 # Hyponatremia
 #### Last updated: 7/26/2026 By: Adem Berat Dalkilic

+# Review Questions
+1. List the differential diagnosis for hyponatremia
+2. List the steps involved in the workup of hyponatremia

 ## Differential Diagnosis
 The differential diagnosis for hyponatremia can be remembered with the following mnemonic: **fake sugar fails; advanced dipping nutrition said so; deficient sugar hopes; hearts cirrhose; two insufficient brains' salts**